Ridley Scott's unrealised projects: Blood Red Road

 On 12 May 2011, Scott was set to direct a film adaptation of Moira Young's Blood Red Road book from a script by Jack Thorne for the UK division of Scott Free Productions.
 There has been no further announcements since.

 Reykjavík

 On 17 May 2011, Scott was set to direct and produce a Cold War thriller about the Reykjavík Summit, from a script by Kevin Hood for Headline Films.
 On 29 August 2012, it was announced that Mike Newell would replace Scott as director of Reykjavík, with Michael Douglas and Christoph Waltz as Ronald Reagan and Mikhail Gorbachev, respectively.
 On 13 May 2014, Baltasar Kormákur replaced Newell as director.
 However, the project fell into development hell.

 Untitled Simon Mann biopic

 On 17 November 2011, Scott was set to direct and produce the assassination thriller about Simon Mann's coup against the president of Equatorial Guinea in 2004.
 Gerard Butler was set to star as Mann, and Robert Edwards would have written the script.
 There have been no further announcements since.

-The Vatican TV pilot

-On 20 December 2012, Showtime ordered Paul Attanasio's series The Vatican, with a pilot directed by Ridley Scott.
-The series would be executive-produced by Attanasio, Scott and David W. Zucker; Kyle Chandler was cast as Cardinal Thomas Duffy, Matthew Goode as Papal Secretary Bernd Koch, Bruno Ganz as Pope Sixtus VI, Anna Friel, Rebecca Ferguson, Sebastian Koch and Ewen Bremner as the leads.
-On 12 December 2013, Showtime did not greenlight the series.
-In January 2014, Showtime president David Nevins said this about the cancellation: "One of the fundamental issues with The Vatican is that the world changed on us.
-That show was conceived and written while Pope Benedict was still in charge of the Vatican, and it was conceived in a world that now would feel very dated."